XizhiMaLY/Linear-Logistic-LassoModels/README.md

 > **function will increase** with the increase of data volumn.
 So **please select the comparable learning**
 > **rate eta**, I recommend to try from eta=1.
 Do not use the default cause it's barely training.

+> **Warning**
+>
+> For the ridge regression, you must center the prediter variables for the package will calculate coefficients
+> without intercept and then add y_mean as intercept.
+You can find more about this in **GetStarted.ipynb**

 # Linear Regression
 |            |                                                             |